Chirag-ahir/My-SQL-All-Basic/README.md

 What is Constraints in SQL ?<br>
 SQL constraints are used to specify rules for the data in a table.
 Constraints are used to limit the type of data that can go into a table.

+>NOT NULL - Ensures that a column cannot have a NULL value

+>UNIQUE - Ensures that all values in a column are different

+>PRIMARY KEY - Uniquely identifies each row in a table

+>FOREIGN KEY - Prevents actions that would destroy links between tables

+>CHECK - Ensures that the values in a column satisfies a specific condition

+>DEFAULT - Sets a default value for a column if no value is specified

+>CREATE INDEX - Used to create and retrieve data from the database very quickly

 What is Stored Procedure ? <br>
 A stored procedure is a prepared SQL code that you can save, so the code can be reused over and over again.

 What is the diference between Primary key and Foreign key?
 A primary key generally focuses on the uniqueness of the table.
 It assures the value in the specific column is unique.
 A foreign key is generally used to build a relationship between the two tables.
 Table allows only one primary key.